austind/retryhttp/README.md

 import httpx
 from retryhttp import retry

-# Retries retryable status codes (429, 500, 502, 503, 504), network errors,
+# Retries safely retryable status codes (429, 500, 502, 503, 504), network errors,
-# and timeouts, up to 3 times, with appropriate wait strategies for each
+# and timeouts, up to a total of 3 times, with appropriate wait strategies for each
 # type of error.
 All of these behaviors are customizable.
 @retry
 def example():